 Mistakes #3: There’s a Butts-in-Seats Mentality

 Perhaps the most common mistake I see is companies creating pressure to hire quickly—to get butts in seats.
-As soon as you prioritize putting anyone in a role simply to fill it, you sacrifice the quality of your talent.
+As soon as you prioritize putting anyone in a role to fill it, you sacrifice the quality of your talent.

-This mentality is most obvious in what metrics are used to measure performance.
+This mentality is most evident in what metrics are used to measure performance.
 In most companies I’ve worked with, including that big-box retailer, the effectiveness of the hiring process is measured not on the quality of hires but on the speed of filling vacant roles and the cost per hire.

 This mentality comes with consequences.
 In one instance, I had to hire 700 people for a brand-new division.
-I was supposed to onboard them and get them to produce revenue within just seven months.
+I was supposed to onboard them and got them to produce revenue within just seven months.

-To accomplish this, I had to pull approximately 150 recruiters from their normal workload and throw them against this one recruiting effort, causing vulnerabilities to grow in other parts of the company.
+To accomplish this, I had to pull approximately 150 recruiters from their regular workload and throw them against this one recruiting effort, causing vulnerabilities to grow in other parts of the company.
 We also had to spend about $1 million on agency fees.
 With the butts-in-seats mentality, we also couldn’t ensure the highest quality of talent, resulting in attrition of 30 percent within nine months after starting the division.

 The ROI of Talent Acquisition

 When companies make these mistakes, they usually have the same excuse: cost.
-Creating a robust talent acquisition and management process is simply too costly, they say.
+Creating a robust talent acquisition and management process is too costly, they say.

-What most companies don’t understand is that creating a world-class talent acquisition pipeline will actually save money in the long run.
+What most companies don’t understand is that creating a world-class talent acquisition pipeline will save money in the long run.
 Hiring is expensive, and hiring the wrong people tends to cost you more money than you’ll save by skimping on talent acquisition.